 Caring for older dogs

-On average dogs live for around 12 years, although many live for much longer.
-With our advice you can help ensure your pet remains happy and healthy in their mature years.
+Dogs live for an average of around 12 years, although many live for much longer.
+Follow our advice to help ensure your pet remains happy and healthy in their mature years.

 Keeping your older dog comfortable

-Older dogs may need more rest.
-Somewhere quiet where they won't be disturbed in a soft, cosy bed away from draughts.
+- Older dogs may need more rest.
+Somewhere quiet where they won't be disturbed in soft, cosy dog beds away from draughts.

-They may need to go to the toilet more frequently.
-Incontinence or changes in how often they go to the toilet should be discussed with your vet.
+- They may need to go to the toilet more frequently.
+Discuss incontinence or any other changes in how often they go to the toilet with your vet.

 Feeding a senior dog

-Monitor how much your pet is eating and drinking - mention any changes in their eating habits or weight to your vet as there could be an underlying medical reason.
+- Monitor how much your pet is eating and drinking and mention any changes in their eating habits or weight to your vet, as there could be an underlying medical reason.

-If you have other, younger dogs in the house, make sure your senior dog can access their food without having to compete.
+- Make sure they're not competing for food - if you have other, younger dogs in the house, make sure your senior dog can get to their food without having to compete.

 Changing needs of older dogs

-Gentle grooming can help you spend quality time with your dog which also gives you the chance to check for lumps and bumps, aches and pains.
+- Gentle grooming can help you spend quality time with your dog and also gives you the chance to check for lumps and bumps, aches and pains.

-Older dogs may have poor hearing and/or sight, so ask the family to avoid sudden loud noises so that they don't get startled.
-If your dog appears to be ignoring you it could be because their hearing has deteriorated.
+Older dogs may have poor hearing and/or eyesight, so ask your family to avoid sudden loud noises so that they don't get startled.
+If your dog appears to be ignoring you, it could be because their hearing has deteriorated.
 Ask your vet to check them over.

-Senior dogs may need their nails trimming more often if they're exercising less.
-This is something your local vet can do for you.
+Senior dogs may need their nails trimmed more often if they're exercising less.
+This is something your vet can do for you.